johnsoncodehk/tsslint/README.md

     });
     ```

-This compatibility allows you to consolidate code quality checks under TSSLint, benefiting from its minimalist architecture while still leveraging the vast ESLint rules ecosystem.
+This allows consolidating code quality checks under TSSLint, leveraging the ESLint ecosystem within its minimalist architecture.

 ## CLI Usage

-The `@tsslint/cli` package offers a command-line interface for integrating TSSLint into your build processes or CI/CD pipelines.
+The `@tsslint/cli` package provides a CLI for build processes and CI/CD.

 *   **Lint a project**:
     ```bash
     npx tsslint --project path/to/your/tsconfig.json
     ```
 *   **Auto-fix errors**:
     ```bash
     npx tsslint --project path/to/your/tsconfig.json --fix
     ```

-*   **Lint multiple projects (e.g., Vue, Astro)**:
+*   **Lint multiple projects** (e.g., Vue, Astro):
     ```bash
     npx tsslint --project 'packages/*/tsconfig.json' --vue-project 'apps/web/tsconfig.json'
     ```

 ## Technical Considerations

-While TSSLint offers significant advantages, it's important to be aware of its current technical considerations:
+Be aware of these technical considerations:

-1.  **Node.js 23.6.0 Requirement for `tsslint.config.ts` (v3.0+)**: Starting from TSSLint v3.0, `tsslint.config.ts` is no longer bundled with esbuild but directly imported by Node.js.
-This requires Node.js v23.6.0 or newer.
-Until VSCode bundles Node.js v23.6.0 or higher, you might need to configure `typescript.tsserver.nodePath` in your VSCode settings to point to a local Node.js v23.6.0+ installation, or temporarily use TSSLint v2.
+1.  **Node.js 23.6.0+ Requirement (v3.0+)**: `tsslint.config.ts` is now directly imported, requiring Node.js 23.6.0+.
+For VSCode, you may need to set `typescript.tsserver.nodePath` to a local Node.js v23.6.0+ installation or use TSSLint v2.
-2.  **TypeScript v7 (typescript-go) Compatibility**: As of now, `typescript-go` (TS v7) does not support Language Service Plugins.
-This means if your IDE is configured to use TS v7, TSSLint will not function within the IDE environment.
+2.  **TypeScript v7 (typescript-go) Incompatibility**: `typescript-go` does not support Language Service Plugins, so TSSLint will not function in IDEs using it.
-3.  **Rules API Performance**: The Rules API is designed for simplicity and direct access to the TypeScript AST.
-However, unlike some other linters that use node visitors, the direct AST traversal for rule execution might be comparatively slower.
-Nevertheless, this node traversal cost is generally negligible when compared to the overall type-checking time saved by TSSLint's minimalist approach.
+3.  **Rules API Performance**: Direct AST traversal may be slower than optimized node visitors in other linters, but this cost is generally negligible compared to the type-checking time saved.

 ## Contributing